chipsalliance/Caliptra/README.md

 ## Security policy

-For information on the Caliptra security policy, how to report a vulerability, and published security advisories, refer to
+For information on the Caliptra security policy, how to report a vulnerability, and published security advisories, refer to
 [Caliptra security policy](https://github.com/chipsalliance/caliptra/security/policy).